Est. 2026 · Indigenous-Led · Canada

 An ownership engine.

 Our model is simple and permanent: every project is owned by the local First Nation and KH National, the operating trust held by KHIST — the Kanada House Indigenous Sovereign Trust.
-HOK earns builder and system fees only.
+House of Kanada earns builder and system fees only.
 We hold zero equity.
 We have no interest in owning what we build.
 Our interest is in building things that last, that compound wealth across generations, and that prove — once and for all — that Indigenous ownership is not a policy talking point.
 It is an economic architecture.

 We are building the Kanada NorthStar™ — an AI-powered operating system for Indigenous-led prosperity across Canada.
 One replicable platform.
 Many Nations.
 Permanent wealth.